designnoevil/DylanReadCodingForDigitalMedia2025/DylanReadCodingForDigitalMedia2025-main/Shape Of Music/ReadMe.md

 dot.fill((0, 0, 0, TRAIL_ALPHA))
 dot.rectangle((0, 0), (dot.width, dot.height))
 ```
+This draws a semi-transparent black layer over the entire canvas every frame.
+Because the layer is not fully opaque, it darkens the previous frame rather than erasing it.
+Older drawings fade gradually, while new polygons are drawn at full brightness.

-Applied to all polygons, this reinforces the theme of movement leaving traces.
+Applied to all polygons, this reinforces the momentum of movement.

 ---